Obituaries

 She is survived by her son, John Howard Goeke, of Pago Pago, American Samoa, her daughter, Mary Catherine Williams, of Lancaster, grandchildren, Amanda Kelley of Ventura, CA, Isaac Williams of Pottstown, PA, Nicholas Williams of Lititz, PA, and great-grandchildren, Oliver and Elliot Kelley and Rose and Connor Williams.
 Louise has left a good team in her wake.

-A memorial service will be planned for early Spring 2026, at Charles Snyder Funeral Home on E. King Street in Lancaster.
+A memorial service will be planned pn April 11, 2026 from 2PM to 4PM at Charles Snyder Funeral Home, 414 E. King Street, Lancaster, PA 17602.
 Memorial contributions can be made to your favorite cause in her honor.
 She regularly supported many charitable organizations.